spatha0011/spatha_vsd-hdp/Day21/README.md

 ![Alt Text](Images/pn2.jpg)

-This image shows the **Placement Density Heatmap** after the placement stage in OpenROAD.
+This image shows a zoomed-in view of the Placement Density Heatmap after the placement stage:

 - **Red regions** indicate areas with higher cell density, approaching 100%.
 - **Green and blue regions** indicate moderate to low cell density.
 - The highlighted row (`ROW_343`) displays details such as origin coordinates, site count, site spacing, and bounding box dimensions.